Article Contents

 - Birmingham History Forum Discussion boards with loads of info on resources and particular interests.

-- Birmingham Libraries Archives and Collections, also see The Iron Room blog.
+- Birmingham Libraries Archives and Collections.
+Also see The Iron Room blog and Connecting Histories.

 - Birmingham Burial Records from the city council.